mysterious-coding/base_entranced/README.md

 ####`/g_autoRestart`
 0 = no automatic restarts (default JK3)

 non-zero number = automatic restarting for public servers; allows noobs to set classes for restart.
 Set to some number like 20 or 30 for pubs; leave this at 0 for pug servers.
+For example, `/g_autoRestart 30` triggers a 30-second automatic restart at the beginning of every new round.

 ####`/siege_restart`
 rcon command that restarts the current map with siege timer going up from 00:00.
 Before this, there was no server command to reset siege to round 1, the only way was `/callvote nextmap` (lol)